 Is there a support group available for parents and relatives?

 Yes.
 Parents and Relatives of Oakwood Facility (PROOF) is the family association.
 PROOF meets quarterly.
 Additionally, Oakwood employs a parent liaison who assists family members with questions or concerns.
-If you are interested in joining PROOF contact Bluegrass Oakwood at 606.677.0468.
+If you are interested in joining PROOF contact Oakwood at 606.677.0468.

 What training is provided to staff who work with individuals at Oakwood?